turboc1208/rachio/README.md

 Other links : Rachio's API documentation   https://rachio.readme.io/docs/getting-started

 Things that are helpful to understand.
-1. Rachio thinks of things in a hierarchey
+1. Rachio thinks of things in a hierarchey.

   A. Person

     a.
 Device

       1. Zone
       2. Schedule
       3. Notifications